roman-milk/roman-milk.github.io/savior-3.md

  Eight months after Jolene signed the papers and moved out I was back on the playing field.
 I finished the season with good stats and in the next two years I made it back to the Pro Bowl twice.

  Contract renewal time came and I was offered a hell of a sweet deal, but after serious consideration I turned it down and left football behind me.
 I had more than enough to give me a good life and I saw no sense in waiting for another injury that was bound to come along.
 I set myself up in business and got on with life.
-Report_Story #3